samjhill/ojo/README.md

 You'll most likely want to run ojo as a service indefinitely like a website, so I'd recommend using [http-server](https://github.com/indexzero/http-server) to serve up the build folder.

 ## Future Work
- - Put server information in the login page so others can connect to the server easily
  - Have a pre-populated command section so that users don't have to look up admin commands
- - Prompt the user to update if the system needs to update
  - Include more of the information from arkWatcher's other endpoints
  - Include angular-animate for pretty fades on the gauges and pretty transitions